 Required qualifications: (i) Bachelor’s degree in water-related discipline, (ii) Proficiency in oral and written communication in English.

 Preferred qualifications: (i) Previous experience or interest in field work, (ii) Experience with coding in R, Python, etc., (iii) Geospatial analysis skills, (iv) Demonstrated ability to work effectively in an interdisciplinary team.

-General information: Both students (Ph.D. and M.S.) will be housed at the Kansas Geological Survey, a research and service center at the University of Kansas.
-All positions are fully funded and include summer support.
-Additional fellowship opportunities are available through the Graduate School.
+General information: Grad students for both positions will be admitted through the Department of Geologyat KU, and will be based at the Kansas Geological Survey, a research and service center at the University of Kansas.
+This position is fully funded for two years and includes summer support.
 Research in the Seybold lab is inherently interdisciplinary and we welcome students with backgrounds across the natural sciences (biology, geology, earth and environment science, etc.).
-The candidates should be highly self-motivated and have a strong interest in being part of a collaborative research team.
+The candidate should be highly self-motivated and have a strong interest in being part of a collaborative research team.
 Our lab is committed to increasing representation of women and minorities in science and encourages candidates from diverse backgrounds to apply.

-To apply: To inquire about these positions, please contact Dr. Erin Seybold at email@example.com the following items as a single PDF attachment: 1) A cover letter describing your interest in the position and your background, 2) Resume/CV, 3) Contact information for two professional references, and 4) unofficial transcripts.
-For more information on the lab’s research activities, check out our Research page.
+To inquire about these positions, please contact Dr. Erin Seybold at email@example.com the following items as a single PDF attachment: 1) A cover letter describing your interest in the position, and how you meet the required and preferred qualifications, 2) Resume/CV, 3) Contact information for two professional references, and 4) unofficial transcripts.
+Review of applications will begin on November 1, 2021 and will continue until the position is filled.